Pataree/DataScience/README.md

 I use the Yahoo Finance - 1 yr target est as my benchmark

+To my surprised, the shares I would love to invest in is still ETTs but not a semi conductor ETFs

+PS>> I love the idea of ETFs having many different stocks inside, so it would lower my risks as well as having diversify porfolios

 And now you can you Demo by change the stock name and the start dates/end dates